How to Release Ladybugs in the Garden for Pest Control

 Keep in mind there are no guarantees they will stick around, but hopefully some will stay.

-- Refrigerate the lady bugs as soon as you bring them home.
+- Refrigerate the ladybugs as soon as you bring them home.
 I noticed they slowed down when they were refrigerated and perked up when they were at room temperature.

 - Use adequate release rates.
 I released 3,000 ladybugs in one night instead of spreading it out.
-If I were to do again, I would release half in one week then half the next to break it up to give them the best shot at working.
+If I were to do again, I would release half in one week and then half the next to break it up to give them the best shot at working.

 - Water the areas well where they will be released.
 Ladybugs are likely very thirsty or dehydrated from being contained.
 This will encourage them to stay.